logo for raise-smart-kid.com

 Music Activities

 Children are given plenty of time to initiate or respond to the music.
 This gives the child the experience of being heard and accepted.
-Thus, music activities is used as a way of exploring communication and emotions.
+Thus, music activities for kids is used as a way of exploring communication and emotions.

 Singing, playing instruments, moving to music, listening to music and creating with music are all activities that can be included in a child’s musical experience.
 Any style of music or instrumentation may be used depending on the preferences and needs of the child.
 The goals and objectives chosen for music therapy are very specific and may include things like attention span, self-esteem, listening skills, turn taking, nonverbal communication and self expression.

-10 Steps in Music Therapy Activity to do with your child
+10 Steps in Music Therapy Activity to do With your Child

 1. Sing and don't be critical of how you sound!
 Your baby or toddler will respond to the music and your enthusiasm, not whether or not you have perfect pitch.